Robyn-Smith/react_portfolio/README.md

 ```

 ## Description
-This application is a Portfolio created in react to help advertise my skills, previous work, description and contact details to prospective employers.
-This is importatant in supporting me to achieve my career goals in obtaining a job.
-React is a new technology so by using it I will stand out to recruiting companies.
+This application is a Portfolio created in react to help advertise the developer's skills, previous work, description and contact details to prospective employers.
+This is importatant in supporting the developer to achieve career goals in obtaining a job.
+React is a new technology so by using it it will support the developers chances in standing out to recruiting companies.

 ## Installation
 To install this application please type the following demands in the terminal: